 By choosing to move forward like Tarzan, you are certainly taking the risk of babbling, being in awkward situations and making a bad impression.
-Nonetheless, it is a great opportunity to meet the right people for the advancement of your academic and/or professional path and to make important discoveries.
-Seeing the positive aspect a situation gives you the courage to act.
+Nonetheless, it is a great opportunity to meet the right people for the advancement of your career or your company and to make important discoveries.
+Seeing the positive aspect of a situation gives you the courage to act.
 So, focus on the bright side.